chanind/chanind.github.io/_posts/2019-04-28-would-i-stab-this-to-death-vegetarianism.markdown

 The meat that night was incredible.
 It was as fresh as it could be, and roasted over an open fire.
 Deep-down I knew I wasn't OK with the lamb being slaughtered, and that if I followed the logic of that statement then I shouldn't be eating meat.
 For the next few years I resolved this quandry by just not thinking about it.
 I wouldn't allow myself to follow the logic of what I was doing.
 I would just mentally put all the ethical issues it raised in a box and keep it locked up somewhere deep in the back of my mind.

 Eventually I decided this wasn't acceptable, and so I've been trying to be vegetarian.
 I kept thinking about that lamb, and that question of whether or not I'd be willing to kill it.
-I've been using this as a guiding principle - the "Would I stab this to death?" theory of vegetarianism.
+I've been using this as a guiding principle - the "Would I feel bad killing this animal?" theory of vegetarianism.
 That is - if I'd be ethically willing to commit the act necessary for the food I'm eating then I'm OK with eating it.
 Would I stab a wheat plant to death?
 You bet I would!
 I wouldn't even feel bad doing it.
 Would I cut a lambs neck though to eat meat?
 I'm not OK with that, so I won't eat meat.
 Would I milk a cow to be able to make cheese?
 Yeah, I'm OK with that - I wouldn't feel too bad milking a cow.

 It's such a bizarre reality that in wealthy countries it's possible - even normal - to eat meat every day without ever having to see or think about where it comes from.
 Meat is just something that comes in nicely labeled, shrink-wrapped packages in the supermarket.
 You can go your whole life without ever being forced to think through the ethics of what you're doing.